sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

 |  Signature-Offset | 157286400
 |  Signature-Length | 1675

 Current ONIE opensource code does not have the support to read, verify and execute the signed NOS installer.
 It needs the script enhancements to verify the signed NOS installer and execute it.
-Since ONIE vendor and HW vendors are same, we would enhance the scripts for testing purpose only.
+We plan to enhance the opensource ONIE code to support signed NOS installer support  and contribute the same to the community.

 # CLI